lucianopereira86/NetCore-XUnit/README.md

 ![code12](/docs/code12.JPG)

 Why?
-Because the "PutUserValidation" class (inside the "Put" method of the User Controller) was checking if the id was greater than zero.
+Because the **PutUserValidation** class (inside the **Put** method of the User Controller) was checking if the id was greater than zero.

 ![code14](/docs/code14.JPG)

-As it was using the same rules from the "PostUserValidation" class, the age had to be equal or greater than 18.
+As it was using the same rules from the **PostUserValidation** class, the age had to be equal or greater than 18.

 ![code13](/docs/code13.JPG)